 How Common Is Social Anxiety Disorder?

-Social anxiety disorder is the most common anxiety disorder and the third most common mental disorder in the U.S., after depression and alcohol dependence.
+Social anxiety disorder is the second most common type of anxiety disorder (after specific phobias) and the third most common mental disorder in the U.S., after depression and alcohol dependence.
 An estimated 19.2 million Americans have social anxiety disorder.
 The disorder most often surfaces in adolescence or early adulthood, but can occur at any time, including early childhood.
 It is more common in women than in men.